 Just like your larger marketing campaigns, social media should be a team effort.
 Yes, there should be one person who has accountability over social media marketing, but your entire team should contribute ideas, critique content, and offer inspiration so that your social media shows a well-rounded view of your company.

-At LimeLight, we like to get input from our graphic designers, sales expert, and even our project manager to bring our followers useful information on how to create a successful business through content marketing.
+At LimeLight, we like to get input from our graphic designers, sales experts, content marketers, and even our project managers to bring our followers useful information on how to create a successful business through content marketing.